MstrGrth/MstrGrth/README.md

 ## Hi there 👋

-## 🔭 I’m currently working on getting good
+🔭 I’m currently working on a personal project.
 🌱 I’m currently learning through Boot.Dev

 <!--